 Detaching (from things) and Attaching (to people)

-As St. John Paul II so ardently taught, only love can conquer a culture of death marked by a utilitarian logic.
-Francis proposes a “culture of care” (no., 231), predicated upon a self-forgetfulness and inter-personal communion.
-Pope Francis’ vision is a true Christian humanism—a humanism which embraces Christ as the center of all things (cf. nos., 77, 100, 235) and which seeks to foster man’s cooperative embrace of his God-given calling, a calling which includes being a good steward over God’s wondrous gift of creation.
+As St. John Paul II so ardently taught, only love can conquer a culture of death marked by utilitarian logic.
+Francis proposes a “culture of care” (LS 231), predicated upon a self-forgetfulness and inter-personal communion.
+Pope Francis’ vision is a true Christian humanism—a humanism which embraces Christ as the center of all things (see LS 77, 100, 235) and which seeks to foster man’s cooperative embrace of his God-given calling, a calling which includes being a good steward over God’s wondrous gift of creation.
 And this calling flows from man’s absolute uniqueness and inherent dignity.

 You May Also Like:

 Dr. Andrew Swafford is associate professor of theology at Benedictine College.
 He is general editor and contributor to The Great Adventure Catholic Bible published by Ascension, presenter of the Bible study Romans: The Gospel of Salvation (and author of the companion book), also by Ascension, and presenter of Hebrews: The New and Eternal Covenant Bible study.
 Andrew is author of Nature and Grace, John Paul II to Aristotle and Back Again, and Spiritual Survival in the Modern World.
 He holds a doctorate in sacred theology from the University of St. Mary of the Lake and a master’s degree in Old Testament & Semitic Languages from Trinity Evangelical Divinity School.
 He is member of the Society of Biblical Literature, Academy of Catholic Theology, and a senior fellow at the St. Paul Center for Biblical Theology.
 He lives with his wife Sarah and their five children in Atchison, Kansas.
 Follow him on Twitter: @andrew_swafford.